symbol/symbol-docs/source/concepts/node.rst

 Catapult REST handles **JSON API** client requests.
 This component reads from MongoDB, formats the response, and returns it to the client.
 Each Catapult REST connects to one Catapult API instance.

-Additionally, Catapult REST sends new transactions to the Catapult API using sockets.
-The component announces events to the client via WebSockets.
+Catapult REST sends new transactions to the Catapult API using sockets.
+The component announces events as well to the client via WebSockets.

 .. |catapult-server| raw:: html